-- Don’t over-load.
-Though it may seem faster to just squish everything you own into a dryer, if the clothes don’t have room to move they won’t dry properly.
-This leads to weird smelling clothes and the dryer working harder than it should be to dry everything.
-Just do two smaller loads with a lower heat.
+- Don’t overload.
+Though it may seem faster to just squish everything you own into a dryer if the clothes don’t have room to move they won’t dry properly.
+This leads to weird-smelling clothes and the dryer working harder than it should be to dry everything.
+Just do two smaller loads with lower heat.

 - Use lower heat.
 It’s the same as washing clothes.
 You don’t need the heat to be as high as you think.
 Yes, hot water is important especially for sanitizing dishes, however dishwashers have different settings for a reason.
 The manufacturer wouldn’t add a setting that made washing dishes unsafe.

 - Get solar panels.
-This is conservation level expert.
-If you have a chunk of money lying around and live somewhere the sun comes out most of the time you can put a couple solar panels on your roof.
-These will save money on your bill and are also tax deductible.
+This is a conservation-level expert.
+If you have a chunk of money lying around and live somewhere the sun comes out most of the time you can put a couple of solar panels on your roof.
+These will save money on your bill and are also tax-deductible.
 Ca-ching.